 As the largest annual fundraiser for the nonprofit Green Built Alliance, the al-fresco event will be from 1 to 5 p.m.
 Saturday, Oct.
-13 at the Salvage Station, 466 Riverside Drive, in Asheville.
+12, 2019 at Carrier Park, 220 Amboy Road, in Asheville.

 For cider lovers sampling sips from some of the nation’s best craft cider and mead makers, or foodies tasting small bites from some of Western North Carolina’s best local food producers; from families seeking a destination for kid-friendly fall activities, to area residents wanting to support and learn more about sustainability; CiderFest has something for everyone.

-The fifth annual CiderFest in 2017 connected a record-setting 1,500 people with 18 cider, mead and apple wine makers offering nearly 80 different varieties of cider and mead.
-The 2018 event is expected to draw another sell-out crowd to sample sips from an even larger mix of local and national, small and large pourers.
+The sixth annual CiderFest in 2018 connected a record-setting 2,000 people with 24 cider, mead and apple wine makers offering close to 90 different varieties of cider and mead.
+The 2019 event is expected to draw another sell-out crowd to sample sips from an even larger mix of local and national, small and large pourers.
 In addition to tasting cider and mead, guests can enjoy bites of artisanal food including local cheeses, baked goods, caramels, ice cream, and more.